devassistant/devassistant/docs/user_documentation.rst

 The DevAssistant GUI provides the full functionality of :ref:`Commandline Interface <cli_interface>` through a Gtk based application.

-As opposed to the CLI, which consists of three binaries, the GUI provides all assistant types (creating, modifying, preparing) in one, each type having its own page.
+The GUI provides all assistant of the same type (creating, tweaking, preparing and extras) in one tab to keep things organized.

 The GUI workflow is dead simple: